 Working hand-in-hand with the push for authenticity is the continued emphasis on clean label offerings.

 While your customers won’t necessarily inspect the ingredient labels of the foods you choose to use as they do in retail environments, don’t think restaurants are precluded from this trend.
 “Clean label” is essentially defined as a food manufacturer’s commitment to eliminating artificial ingredients, enhancers, preservatives, dyes and common allergens from their products.
 To restaurant customers, however, “clean label” often means “natural” — and close-to-the-earth eating is important enough to them to drive restaurant choices and willingness to pay premium prices to ensure their food contains only simple ingredients.

 4. Ingredient versatility expands menus and profitability

 Purchasing and managing ingredients can strain budgets and back-of-the-house efficiencies, so many operators are trending toward multi-use options.
 Ingredients and products that can be used to prepare several quality offerings is a smart way for operators to maximize resources to expand menus and profitability opportunities.
 Dough Shop® by A&K Dough Balls are perfect examples as they can be used to make a variety in-demand styles of pizza as well as alternate crowd-pleasers like calzones, breadsticks, cinnamon rolls and other imaginative moneymakers — and they're clean label to boot!

 Events like NRA Show 2018 showcase how quickly the restaurant industry is progressing, which can make it difficult for operators to keep up with the next “big things.”
-Our infographic, Fully Loaded: The State of Pizza Nation in 2018, captures current and emerging pizza industry trends to keep you informed, competitive and profitable.
+Our infographic, Fully Loaded: The State of Pizza Nation, captures current and emerging pizza industry trends to keep you informed, competitive and profitable.
 Click the button below to access your free copy now!